eeenya-99/Flying-Red-Panda-lab1-variant7/README.md

   - reduce(func, initValue): Different 'initValue' are required for different 'func'.
 Pay attention to the data type of dictionary elements and select the appropriate operation function 'func'.
+  - empty(): A mutable operation on the structure.
+Empty the structure.
+  - concat(hashMap): A mutable operation on the structure.
+Connect another structure to the original structure

 - Analysis advantages and disadvantages of unittest and PBT tests
   - Advantages: After the unit test is completed, the actual result